isabelsullivan26/Test1/README.md

 LSR: Logical right shift of bits
 LSL: Logical left shift of bits

-TO EXECUTE: Call ./instructions in the terminal.
+TO EXECUTE: Call make, then ./instructions in the terminal.